Construction Procurement Handbook

 Summary

 8.1 The potential value of preliminary market consultation has been recognised by explicitly allowing for it in the 2015 Regs.
 It will not be appropriate in all situations and its use will be largely related to the complexity of the contract being procured.
 Care should be taken when using it, ensuring equal treatment of bidders / tenderers, ensuring transparency and proportionality, and not providing information in a discriminatory manner which may give some bidders an advantage over others.
-The CA must be ensure that there are no conflicts of interest.
-However, if proper processes are put in place, CA should not fear its use and indeed should undertake this as a normal activity as it can enhance the quality of the procurement information leading to better tenders being submitted.
+The contracting authority must ensure that there are no conflicts of interest.
+However, if proper processes are put in place, the contracting authority should not fear its use and indeed should undertake this as a normal activity as it can enhance the quality of the procurement information leading to better tenders being submitted.

 Background